Th

 Naturally, the Number 21 escaped from the Village.
 Through a railway tunnel to be precise.
 Though we’re not entirely sure what happened to G400 UHM, as the DVLA has no record of it.
 If you know the whereabouts of this former TV star, please get in touch with PetrolBlog.

-As we know from the French Car Critical List, the Renault 21 needs to fear extinction more than the weather balloon.
+, the Renault 21 needs to fear extinction more than the weather balloon.
 A mere 223 remain on the road, with a further 445 listed as being off the road, presumably blocked in by some overzealous Rovers…

 Which is a shame, as the Renault 21 offers all the hallmarks of big French cars from its era.
 A supple suspension set-up, supreme ride qualities and a sumptuous interior.
 Just don’t mention rust or electrical gremlins.